thinapps/bright-flashlight/readme.md

 ### Changelog

+### 0.3.0
+- replaced separate strobe and SOS buttons with a single radio-style mode selector (Torch / Strobe / SOS)
+- unified all flashlight controls under one large Power button for simpler UX
+- made flashlight modes exclusive so activating one automatically disables the others
+- removed fake auto-off slider and timer UI (commented out for future use)
+- cleaned up main activity logic and strings for new mode-based layout

 ### 0.2.0
 - fixed crash on startup caused by manifest and `MainActivity.kt` package mismatch
 - gated all torch actions behind runtime camera permission